1Password/onepassword-sdk-go/example/README.md

 # Examples

-This folder contains code snippets that demonstrate how to import and use the 1Password Go SDK.
+This folder contains a code snippet that demonstrates how to use the 1Password Go SDK to retrieve a secret from 1Password and export it as an environment variable.

 ## Prerequisites